mui/material-ui/docs/src/pages/customization/components/components.md

 ### Use the `sx` prop

-The easiest way to add style overrides for a one-time situation is to use the `sx` prop available on all Material-UI components.
+The easiest way to add style overrides for a one-off situation is to use the `sx` prop available on all Material-UI components.
 Here is an example:

 {{"demo": "pages/customization/components/SxProp.js"}}